GRACeFUL-project/DSL-WP/2016-06/README.md

 starting at/after lunch time Monday, ending also at lunch time on Wednesday). [...]

+2016-04-13: Created this page to gather information about the work sprint.

 2016-06-03: Updated participant list based on emails + added [prel. agenda](agenda.md).

 List of participants (based on the doodle):